pricee/i-want-fries/README.md

-#I Want Fries
+# I Want Fries
-It's no sench fries, so I've made a website to share the love.
+It's no secret that I love french fries, so I've made a website to share the love.